-Dr Stroma Macfarlane, of Priory Wellbeing Centre Southampton, offers her unique insight into what she sees as the five toxic pressures on relationships – and talks through some ‘immediate fix’ solutions.
+Dr Stroma Macfarlane (MBCHB, MRCPsych), from Priory Wellbeing Centre Southampton, offers her unique insight into what she sees as the five toxic pressures on relationships and talks through some ‘immediate fix’ solutions.

 'Time poverty’ caused by long hours at work, childcare worries, money, relationship issues and extended family issues are the top five worries Hampshire patients cite when it comes to relationship problems.

-There are now more working women than ever before – a record 14m, with 975,000 more women now in work than five years ago.
-And these women – whether millennials or working mums – are putting in significant hours.
+There are now more working women than ever before – a record 14 million, with 975,000 more women now in work than five years ago.
+And these women – whether they are millennials or working mums – are putting in significant hours.

 “Lack of time together is the most common complaint from couples, where one or both partners is working long hours, as well as lack of energy to enjoy any time they do have together.